IzharHaq1986/senior-blockchain-architecture-lmng/README.md

 - Git & GitHub version control best practices
 - Markdown documentation and project presentation
 ---
+## Contributing

+Contributions, suggestions, and improvements are welcome.
+If you would like to contribute:

+1. Fork this repository
+2. Create a new branch for your feature or fix
+3. Commit your changes with clear messages
+4. Submit a pull request for review

+Please ensure your code follows the existing project structure and formatting.

 ## License

 This project is released under the **MIT License**.